SEO for Medical Clinics and Practices [2026]

 Local SEO for a clinic — step by step

-A patient looks for a doctor close to them.
-"Dentist Mokotów", "orthopedist Wrocław Krzyki", "gynecology clinic near me" — these are the dominant queries in the medical vertical.
+A patient looks for a doctor close to them, not the best doctor in the country.
+"Dentist Mokotów", "orthopedist Wrocław Krzyki", "gynecology clinic near me" — these are the queries we see most often in clinic audits, and they, not generic nationwide prestige keywords, are the ones that ring the front desk phone.
 That is why local SEO is the foundation for a clinic, not an add-on.

 Step 1: Google Business Profile completed 100 percent

-The Google Business Profile is a free tool and the fastest return on every hour spent on a clinic's visibility.
+The Google Business Profile is a free tool, and in practice it is the most neglected piece of a clinic's visibility strategy — despite being the fastest return on any hour spent on it.

 - Fill in all fields: name matching the signage, address, phone, hours, categories.